-Mary Free Bed Rehabilitation Hospital has been awarded a three-year, $400,000 grant from the Craig H. Nielsen Foundation to measure how physical activity impacts the lives of people with spinal cord injury.
+Mary Free Bed Rehabilitation Hospital has been awarded a three-year, $400,000 grant from the Craig H. Neilsen Foundation to measure how physical activity impacts the lives of people with spinal cord injury.

 Researchers will focus on whether a positive impact can be made on people’s participation in physical activity over a year-long period, said Mary Free Bed’s Roberta Virva, project manager for the study.
 Progress will be measured by physical activity and quality of life surveys.

 Researchers hope to recruit 80 people for the study.
 Participant requirements include: